VanessaTsang888/onePagePersonalSite/README.md

 ## About
-For this project I have written some intermediate **HTML5** code at and some intermediate CSS code to develop this website application.
+For this project I have written some intermediate **HTML5** code and some intermediate CSS code to develop this website application.

 Next Up: